 The use of the short form is reviewed on an individual IRB protocol basis.
-Investigators can include the request in the initial submission or may submit an amendment if a subject presents that meets the requirements for use of the short form.
+Investigators can include the request in the initial submission or may submit a Modification if a subject presents that meets the requirements for use of the short form.
+Include the following documents when requesting Short Form use:

-- 1. Justification for use of the short form. - 2.
-Summary of what will be presented to the subject (this can be the English version of the informed consent document). - 3.
+- 1. Justification for use of the short form; - 2.
+Summary of what will be presented to the subject (this can be the English version of the informed consent document); and - 3.
 Text of the short form This document highlights that the basic elements of consent will be obtained from subjects.